ipercyNC/events/README.md

 The main objects for the DB are: users and events.
 Users contain the user information for the event tracking.
 Events contain simple events with a title, description, user associated with the event, start datetime, and end datetime.
+User is linked in the events table with `user_id` referencing the id of the user table

 This is running on the web.
 Check it out! https://eventsservice.onrender.com/